Coder4916/Match-Maker/README.md

 ## **Issues and Bugs**

 -Issue: 'Modal is not a function' was highlighted in the dev tools console window.

+Solution

+- Issue: When using JsHint, it was found that a ternary expression required fixing

 - Issue: The Modal on the playgame page did not work correctly initially when writing JQuery into the Document to reveal the Modal load on startup.